 Employers are responsible for deducting income tax from employee paychecks.
 Residents have a progressive rate based on income, and nonresidents have the maximum tax for residents as a flat rate.
 There are also deductions for social security and unemployment.

-Globalization Partners will change the way you expand your business.
+Globalization Partners will change the way you expand your company.
 Our resources and expertise will support your success throughout your expansion.
 Rather than concerning yourself with small details, you can focus on what you know best — running your company.

 Don’t let borders be boundaries.
-Our Employer of Record model will help you overcome international challenges and take your business to the next level.
+Our Employer of Record model will help you overcome international challenges and take your company to the next level.
 Want to learn more?
 Reach out to our team today.